Antoni Mroczkowski: Biography

-In August 1914 Antoni Mroczkowski served in the Imperial Russian Army.
+In August 1914 Antoni Mroczkowski started to serve in the Imperial Russian Army.
 In 1915 he completed pilot training in Sevastopol.
 From 1915 to 1917 he flew in the 24th Air corps.
 He scored his first victory on an Albatros near Tuchyn in Volhynia.
 He was wounded two times, and was also shot down in error by Russian artillery.
-In 1917 he was promoted captain.
+In 1917 he was promoted to captain.

-In Odessa Mroczkowski joined a Polish Air Force unit and from 1919 he served in an escadrille attached to the 10th Infantry Division.
+In Odessa, Mroczkowski joined a Polish Air Force unit and from 1919 he served in an escadrille attached to the 10th Infantry Division.
 He worked as instructor in a flying school in Warsaw, then he was a test pilot in Centralne Warsztaty Lotnicze.
 In 1920 he was assigned to the 19th Fighter Escadrille.
 In 1921 Morczkowski was given an indefinite leave of absence.
-Later he returned to his profession as test pilot in Plage i Laśkiewicz in Lublin.
+Later he returned to his profession as a test pilot in Plage i Laśkiewicz in Lublin.
 He was fired for participation in a strike.

-In 1939 Mroczkowski arrived in France then he reached Great Britain.
+In 1940 Mroczkowski reached Great Britain after the Fall of France.
 In the UK he flew multi-engine airplanes.
 Due to his age he was transferred to the ground service.

 Mroczkowski came back in Poland in 1946.
 During his career he flew over 8000 hours on 85 different aircraft.

-Antoni Mroczkowski died in Warsaw on 26 December 1970.
+Antoni Mroczkowski died in Warsaw on 26 December 1970, at age 74.